DiscoverE Logo

 Field Trip Pass

-Educational field trip for schools at San Diego Botanic Garden.
+Educational field trip program at San Diego Botanic Garden.
 Each pass includes up to 30 students and 6 adults.
-Multiple entry times available: 9:30 a.m., 10:30 a.m., and 11:30 a.m.
+Multiple entry times available (9:30am, 10:30am, 11:30am).
 Payment options include credit card or check deposit.
 Must book at least 2 weeks in advance.
-Up to 2 passes per entry time.
-Transportation by bus or multiple cars.
-Title I schools can apply for SDBG Scholarship.
-Full refund if cancelled more than one week prior, 50% refund within one week.
+Title I schools can apply for SDBG Scholarship for admission and transportation support.
+Refund policy: full refund if cancelled more than one week prior, 50% refund within one week, no refund for no-shows.

 San Diego Botanic Garden